ecabreja623/PutMeOn/README.md

 ## Requirements

-- Create a profile page that displays their music
+- Create a profile page that displays their data
-- Users can sync their Apple Music/Spotify music libraries
-- Allow users to search music from different countries
-- Music can be recommended based on images (machine learning)
-- Music can be recommended based on audio
+- Search for other users/friends
+- Create and delete playlists

 ## Design